sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 ### Determine when the user has specified all required information

 By default, the **Save** button on the configuration dialog box is disabled.
-When the user has selected or entered all the required information for your app, you can enable the **Save** button by calling ```microsoftTeams.settings.registerOnSaveHandler(function(saveEvent){})``` and setting ```microsoftTeams.settings.setValidityState(true)```.
+When the user has selected or entered all the required information for your app, you can enable the **Save** button by calling `microsoftTeams.settings.registerOnSaveHandler(function(saveEvent){})` and setting `microsoftTeams.settings.setValidityState(true)`.

 ### Determine the content to display in the tab

 Microsoft Teams calls the save event handler you registered when the user selects **Save**.
 At this point, you'll need to determine the URL of the content Microsoft Teams should host in the tab.
 If the user has selected a resource that already exists, such as an existing file, you can return the URL immediately.
 However, if the user has requested a new resource, you can can return the URL asynchronously, after you've created the resource.
-If so, store ```saveEvent``` for later.
+If so, store `saveEvent` for later.
 You have 30 seconds to return the URL, before the operation is terminated and an error displayed.

-Use ```microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl})``` to specify the URL of the content Microsoft Teams should host in the tab.
+Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl})` to specify the URL of the content Microsoft Teams should host in the tab.
 Things to keep in mind:

-* If ```contentUrl``` resides in a different domain from the configuration UI, make sure you have added that domain to the ```validDomains``` element in the tab manifest file.
+* If `contentUrl` resides in a different domain from the configuration UI, make sure you have added that domain to the `validDomains` element in the tab manifest file.
 For more information, see [Microsoft Teams tab schema](tab_schema.md) and [Redirecting across domains within a Microsoft Teams tab](crossdomain.md).
 *  You can use the other parameters to further customize how your content appears in Microsoft Teams:
-	*  The ```suggestedTabName``` parameter sets the initial tab name.
+	*  The `suggestedTabName` parameter sets the initial tab name.
 Users can rename the tab.
-	*  The ```websiteUrl``` parameter sets where the user is taken if they select **Go to website**.
+	*  The `websiteUrl` parameter sets where the user is taken if they select **Go to website**.
 Typically, this is a link to the same content as displayed on the tab, but within your app with its regular chrome and navigation.

 ### Return success or failure result

-Finally, call ```saveEvent.notifySuccess()``` or ```saveEvent.notifyFailure()``` to notify Microsoft Teams on the outcome of the configuration.
+Finally, call `saveEvent.notifySuccess()` or `saveEvent.notifyFailure()` to notify Microsoft Teams on the outcome of the configuration.

-## Example
+## Configuration UI example

-TODO: Do we want this example here?
-If not, delete.

-The code below shows a simple example of code that might be included in a configuration page.
+The excerpt below shows a simple example of code that might be included in a configuration page.
 In this case, the user is presented with two radio buttons, which represent a choice of two different resources.
-Selecting either radio button fires onClick(), which sets ```microsoftTeams.settings.setValidityState(true)```, enabling the **Save** button.
+Selecting either radio button fires `onClick()`, which sets `microsoftTeams.settings.setValidityState(true)`, enabling the **Save** button.

-On save, the code determines which radio button was checked, and sets the various parameters of ```microsoftTeams.settings.setSettings``` accordingly.
-Finally, it sets ```saveEvent.notifySuccess()``` to specify that the content URL has successfully been determined.
+On save, the code determines which radio button was checked, and sets the various parameters of `microsoftTeams.settings.setSettings` accordingly.
+Finally, it sets `saveEvent.notifySuccess()` to specify that the content URL has successfully been determined.

 ```